 Depending on the individual or couple, I work within both brief or extended therapeutic frameworks.
 You may already have an idea of the number of sessions you wish to attend or hope to continue on an on-going basis.
 Either way, this can be discussed at our first meeting and reviewed regularly, throughout our time together.

 I engage with a wide range of people, experience, concerns and problems.
 Within the diverse client base I work with, reasons or experiences having led clients to seek Counselling/Psychotherapy have included:

-Anger, Anorexia, Anxiety, Bereavement, Bi-Polar, Binge-Eating, Bulimia, Childhood Abuse, Depression, Disordered Eating, Domestic Abuse, Domestic Violence, Emotional Abuse, Fertility, Guilt, Identity Issues, Intimacy, Loneliness, Loss, Obsessions, Panic, Personality Disorders, Relationships, Schizophrenia, Separation, Social Anxiety, Self-Esteem, Sexual Abuse, Sexuality, Shame, Stress, Trauma, Worry, Workplace Issues.
+Anger, Anorexia, Anxiety, Bereavement, Bi-Polar, Binge-Eating, Bulimia, Childhood Abuse, Depression, Disordered Eating, Domestic Abuse, Domestic Violence, Emotional Abuse, Fertility, Gender Identity, Guilt, Intimacy, Loneliness, Loss, Obsessions, Panic, Personality Disorders, Pregnancy, Pregnancy Loss, Relationships, Schizophrenia, Separation, Social Anxiety, Self-Esteem, Sexual Abuse, Sexuality, Shame, Stress, Trauma, Worry, Workplace Issues.

 Having worked with the mental health organisation Mind for a number of years, I have extensive experience of working with clients who may experience on-going mental health difficulties.